 I can’t tell you how much fun the kids had.
 They laughed and giggled and raced around the house to see what else the leprechaun might have done.

--The bags of Cheerios and Life cereal (the ones we let them eat regularly) were switched with the Lucky Charms and Apple Jacks!
-We let the boys have cereal and the bag they pulled out of the box was the wrong cereal!
+5. The bags of Cheerios and Life cereal (the ones we let them eat regularly) were switched with the Lucky Charms and Apple Jacks!
+When the boys went to open the Lucky Charms, they pulled out Cheerios!

 For every mischievous act, the leprechaun left a sticker to tell the boys it was his fault.